-We can talk about all the benefits of Joro spiders eating bugs that no one wants to see but the fact is no one wants to see a three-inch spider crawling around the house either.
-While not venomous, for most humans, the sight of these animals is nothing less than intimidating.
+We can talk about all the benefits of Joro spiders eating bugs that no one wants to see but the fact is, most people do not want to see a three-inch spider crawling around the house either.
+While not venomous for most humans, the sight of these animals is nothing less than intimidating.

 The best treatment to make sure you never see a Juro in your home is prevention.
 Preventive measures eliminate contact with all types of unwanted invaders.
 Precautions can reduce the cost you have to put out when you do have an invasion.
 Prevention can have added benefits as well.
 Measures like sealing cracks and crevices will minimize invasion and can also make the property is more energy-efficient.